Going green(er) through our partnerships

-See what else we're doing to make the conference a green event
+See what we're doing to make the conference a green event

-- Check out the live microgrid in the Smart Energy Marketplace + Microgrid that a number of exhibitors will utilize to generate power for their booths.
+- The live microgrid in the Smart Energy Marketplace + Microgrid was utilized by a number of exhibitors to generate power for their booths.

-- Our signs are printed on post-consumer, recyclable materials
+- Every year, our signs are printed on post-consumer, recyclable materials

 - Our host location, The Salt Palace Convention Center, along with its in-house partners Visit Salt Lake, Utah Food Services and PSAV, has attained Level 1 of the APEX/ASTM Certification from the Events Industry Council (EIC) and is a current member of the American Society of Materials Testing (ASTM).
 One of their core values is "responsibility to the environment" and that is reflected in their ongoing practice to reduce, reuse and recycle.
 Their in-house partners and all departments now participate in a diversion tracking system so the venue can collect data on our green practices and work toward a goal of 50% diversion.
 Read about their Environmental Policy.